Cost-Benefit Analysis: Definition, Process & Finance Examples

 What Is Cost-Benefit Analysis?

-A cost-benefit analysis (CBA) is a systematic process used to compare the projected or estimated costs and benefits of a project, decision, or policy to determine whether it is worthwhile from a business or economic perspective.
+A cost-benefit analysis (CBA) is a systematic process used to compare the projected costs and benefits of a project, decision, or policy.
+It helps determine whether the choice is worthwhile from a business or economic perspective.

-This involves assigning monetary values to both the costs and the benefits then subtracting the total costs from the total benefits to assess net value or profitability.
-If the benefits outweigh the costs, the decision is generally considered favorable.
+By assigning monetary values to both costs and benefits, then subtracting total costs from total benefits, you can assess net value or profitability.
+If the benefits outweigh the costs, the decision is generally favorable.

-To conduct a robust CBA, dissect costs and benefits into clear categories:
+To conduct a robust cost-benefit analysis, break down costs and benefits into categories:

 Costs